 - Each child going home for head lice treatment should be offered a HSOLC lice treatment kit containing hand sanitizer, a lice comb and information on use in both English and Spanish.
 Teachers can find up to date information in the Moodle lesson, “Head Lice in the Classroom”.

-- Direct service teams will work with the Health Consultant and Health Specialist to ensure that parents receive the most current and safest information regarding the treatment and elimination of head lice.
+- Direct service teams will work with the Health/Safety Consultant (HSC) and Health Specialist to ensure that parents receive the most current and safest information regarding the treatment and elimination of head lice.
 See Moodle lesson on Portal.

-- If a classroom experiences multiple lice outbreaks, affecting many children- or if DST are unsure how to prevent Lice outbreaks, the Health Specialist or Health Consultant should be contacted for further support.
+- If a classroom experiences multiple lice outbreaks, affecting many children- or if DST are unsure how to prevent Lice outbreaks, the Health Specialist or HSC should be contacted for further support.

 This policy complies with Head Start Performance Standard 45CFR Section 1304.22 .